ministryofjustice/digital-prison-services/helm_deploy/README.md

 ### Adding secrets

-Ensure the following files are updated:
+Ensure that the following files are updated.

-- helm_deploy/prison-staff-hub/template/secrets.yaml (Do not put cloud platform generated ones in here.
-Example being secrets generated for modules such as ElasticCache.
+For secrets managed by the team and reside in AWS secret manager
+- helm_deploy/prison-staff-hub/template/secrets.yaml
 - helm_deploy/prison-staff-hub/template/_envs.tpl
 - helm_deploy/prison-staff-hub/secrets-example.yaml

+For secrets managed by terraform
+- helm_deploy/prison-staff-hub/template/_envs.tpl

 When updating _envs.tpl ensure the name matches the one returned when running kubectl -n NAME_SPACE get secret